 The dataset consists out of 30 different recorded surgeries.
 For each surgery, the video captured by the endoscope is provided.
 To ensure anonymity, frames corresponding to extra-abdominal views are censored by entire blue (RGB 0 0 255) frames.
 Furthermore, the data signals from medical devices are included in a csv file for every surgery.
 Each line in a csv file corresponds to a frame in the laparoscopic video.

-The data will be released in three different sets: 2 training sets (the first set containing 15 videos and the second set containing probably 9 videos), which include framewise phase annotation and 1 testing set (consisting of 6 videos).
+The data will be released in three different sets: 2 training sets (the first set containing 24 videos and the second set containing probably 9 videos), which include framewise phase annotation and minute-wise instrument usage annotation and 2 testing set (first set consisting of 6 videos and the second probably 3 videos).
+If you participate in the challenge last year, please also download the dataset, as some changes have been made.

 The following phases are annotated in the recorded surgeries by surgeons: